-Department of Agricultural Economics, Sam Higginbottom University of Agriculture, Technology and Sciences, Allahabad, 211007 (U.P.)
-India

-Research Scholar\ E-mail: mishralata22@gmail.com
+Department of Agricultural Economics

+Sam Higginbottom University of Agriculture, Technology and Sciences, Prayagraj- 211007 (U.P.)
+India Research Scholar E-mail: mishralata22@gmail.com

-ABSTRACT: The present study entitled "An Economic Analysis of Marketing of Tomato in Varanasi District, Uttar Pradesh" was conducted in the year 2018-19 with a sample of 120 respondents.
-The results indicated that the three marketing channels were identified in Varanasi regulated market, of the channel- III, i.e. Producer-Wholesaler-Retailer-Consumer was found more popular in marketing of tomato.
-The average per hectare yield and gross return were maximum on large size farm followed by small and medium Size respondents.
-In channel -I, Producer sale price to the consumer was Rs.
+ABSTRACT: There are three existing marketing channels identified in Varanasi regulated market.
+Most popularized marketing channel; Producer-Wholesaler-Retailer-Consumer, channel -III was found in marketing of tomato because in this channel price spread was obtained Rs.
+1206/ha as sale price of retailers to consumers and producer's share in consumer's rupee is Rs.
+45.91 with the marketing efficiency was 1.62 per cent.
+The average yield and gross return per hectare were higher in case of large size farm size groups followed by small and medium farm size groups respectively.
+It was found that the channel -I, Producer-consumer, sale price of the consumer was Rs.
 1000/qtl and the price spread was Rs.
-142.00/ha with marketing efficiency of 1.04per cent.
-In channel-II, the producer net share was 64.70 In consumer price; Producer sale price to the consumer was Rs.
+142.00/ha with marketing efficiency 1.04 per cent.
+In channel-II, the producer net share was 64.70 in consumer price; Producer sale price to the consumer was Rs.
 1700/qtls and the price spread was Rs.
 742.00/qtls.
-In channel -III, Price spread 1206 and sale price of retailers to consumers and producer share in consumer rupee is 45.91and.
-The marketing efficiency is 1.62per cent.

-Key words: Tomato, marketing, cost, returns producer, consumers.
+This study was conducted on "An Economic Analysis of Marketing of Tomato in Varanasi District of Uttar Pradesh" during the year 2018-19.

+KEY WORDS: Tomato, Marketing, cost and returns.

 Tomato is an herbaceous sprawling plant growing to 1-3 m in height with a weak woody stem.
 The flowers are yellow in color and the fruits of cultivated varieties vary in size from cherry tomatoes, about 1-2 cm in size to beefsteak tomatoes, about 10 cm or more in diameter.
 Most cultivars produce red fruits when ripe.
 Indeterminate tomato plants are perennials in their native habitat but are cultivated as annuals.

-The marketing component is important to ensure remunerative prices to the farmers which will eventually work as an incentive for them to bring more area under cereals.
-Marketing can also help in inducing an element of incentive to fanner through participation in processing and distribution of pearl millet through direct marketing, farmers markets or cooperative marketing to get higher share in the consumer's price.
-Marketing innovations and group marketing was helpful in improving the bargaining powers of small and marginal farmers.
+The marketing component is important to ensure remunerative prices to the farmers ' which will eventually work as an incentive for them to bring more area under cereals.
+Marketing can also help in inducing an element of incentive to fanner participation through in processing distribution of Pearl millet through direct marketing, farmers market or cooperative marketing to get higher share in the consumer's price.
+Marketing innovations like group marketing will help in improving the bargaining powers of small and marginal farmers.

 Tomato is one of the major horticulture crops of the country.
 With an estimated production of 20.51 MT in 2017-18, India is one of the largest producers of tomatoes in the world, second only to China.
-Around 11 per cent of the total world production of tomatoes is cultivated in India.

-The major Tomato producing States in the Andhra Pradesh, Madhya Pradesh, country are Karnataka, Odisha, West Gujarat, Bengal, Chhattisgarh, Maharashtra, Bihar, Haryana, Uttar Pradesh, Telangana, and Tamil Nadu.
-These States are account for 91per cent of the total production of the country.
-The production of Tomato during the year 2017-18 (First Advance Estimate) is estimated to be 2per cent (20.51 MT) higher as compared to the previous year (19.76 MT).
-However, as compared to the past 5 year's average production, it is 20per cent higher.
+Around 11per cent of the total world production of tomatoes is cultivated in India.
+The major Tomato producing states in the country are Andhra Pradesh, Madhya Pradesh, Karnataka, Gujarat, Odisha, West Bengal, Chhattisgarh, Maharashtra, Bihar, Haryana, Uttar Pradesh, Telangana, and Tamil Nadu.
+These states are account for 91per cent of the total production of the country.
+The production of tomato during the year 2017-18 (First Advance Estimate) is estimated to be 2 per cent (20.51 MT) higher as compared to the previous year (19.76 MT).
+However, as compared to the past 5 year's average production, it is 20 per cent higher.
 Tomato is one of the essential commodities of the Indian market.
-The total area under tomato cultivation in India is about 4.97 lakh hectares, which is about 7.3per cent of the total cropped land under vegetables.
+The total area under tomato cultivation in India is about 4.97 lakh hectares, which is about 7.3 per cent of the total cropped land under vegetables.
 The annual production of tomatoes in India is 16,826.38 thousand tons.
 India is ranked 3rd after China and the US as far as the production of tomatoes is concerned.
 India has experienced a considerable increase in the production of tomatoes over the past 10 years.